rcwoshimao/candles/README.md

 ## Application Documentation

 ### Overview
-Emotional Map is a web application that allows users to anonymously share their emotions by placing virtual candles on a map.
+Candles is a web application that allows users to anonymously share their emotions by placing virtual candles on a map.
 It creates a visual representation of community emotions across different locations, fostering a sense of shared experience while maintaining privacy.

 ## Core Features
 - Interactive world map interface